Updated April 2021

 WHAT IS RESISTANCE?

 Some bacteria may be smarter than others and acquire one of the resistance mechanisms very fast.
-Many strains of bacteria like Staphylococcus (called MRSA and VRSA), Streptococcus group, Klebsiella, Pseudomonas and Acinetobacter along with TB causing bacteria (Mycobacterium) and typhoid bacteria (Salmonella typhi) have shown a high degree of resistance to several antibiotics and are becoming tougher to treat with the need for newer antibiotics to be developed.
+Many strains of bacteria like Staphylococcus, Streptococcus group, Klebsiella, Pseudomonas, and Acinetobacter along with TB-causing bacteria (Mycobacterium) and typhoid bacteria (Salmonella typhi) have shown a high degree of resistance to several antibiotics (MDR: Multidrug-resistant and XDR: Extensively drug-resistant) and are becoming tougher to treat with the need for newer antibiotics to be developed.
+Such resistant bacteria are often labeled by their resistance type like MRSA (methicillin-resistant Staphylococcus aureus), VRSA (vancomycin-resistant Staphylococcus aureus), ESBL Enterobacteriaceae, CRE (carbapenem-resistant Enterobacteriaceae) CRAB (Carbapenem-resistant Acinetobacter baumannii), etc.

 This is why more exposure of the community to an antibiotic, indiscriminate usage or overuse, extensive use in livestock, inappropriate duration and dose of use, and lack of hygienic practices and health regulations leads to the development of resistance of bacteria to many antibiotics.
 Most common infections like cold, cough and mild fever are caused by viruses and do not require antibiotics which are ineffective against viruses.
 However, antibiotics are often prescribed in practice for the same, contributing to the growing problem of resistance.